Howell Cobb: Later life and death

 Following the end of the Civil War, Cobb returned home and resumed his law practice.
 Despite pressure from his former constituents and soldiers, he refused to make any public remarks on Reconstruction policy until he received a presidential pardon, although he privately opposed the policy.
 Finally receiving the pardon in early 1868, he began to vigorously oppose the Reconstruction Acts, making a series of speeches that summer that bitterly denounced the policies of Radical Republicans in the U.S. Congress.

 That autumn, Cobb vacationed in New York City, and died of a heart attack there.
 His body was returned to Athens, Georgia, for burial in Oconee Hill Cemetery.

 Legacy

 As a former Speaker of the House, his portrait had been on display in the US Capitol.
-The portrait was removed from public display in the Speaker's Lobby outside the House Chamber after an order issued by the Speaker of the House, Nancy Pelosi on June 18, 2020.
+The portrait was removed from public display in the Speaker's Lobby outside the House Chamber after an order issued by the Speaker of the House, Nancy Pelosi on June 18, 2020, during the George Floyd protests.